-Japanese Salt Candies and Tablets to Prevent Heat Stroke
+Japanese Salt Candies & Tablets to Prevent Heat Stroke

-The Japanese hard candy contains a little amount of salt, and from the treat, you can replenish salts lost by sweating.
+The hard candy contains a small amount of salt, and by its intake, you can replenish salts lost by sweating.

-When I was small, there was only plain Shio Ame, but today Japanese salt candy has evolved into various forms and is available in many varieties, including what I bought this time.
+When I was small, Shio Ame was only available in plain flavors, but today, Japanese salt candy has evolved and comes in various varieties, including these.

 Lotte Koume Salt Candy and Kabaya Salt Charge Tablet

-Unlike the classic Shio Ame I used to eat as a kid, in addition to sodium chloride, they both contain potassium and citric acid to replace minerals lost in sweat.
+Unlike the classic Shio Ame I used to eat as a kid, in addition to sodium chloride, they both contain potassium and citric acid to replenish minerals lost in sweat.

 Kabaya Salt Charge Tablet